 Think about the last email you actually read and enjoyed.
 It probably wasn’t something that sounded too corporate – instead, it was most likely something with a personal touch.
-When you go to write an email, try to imagine that you’re writing to a friend.
+When you or your client go to write an email, try to imagine that you’re writing to a friend.
 Keep the dialogue personal and engaging by using “you” and “your.”
-People want to feel like they matter to you, and adding a personal touch is a great way to accomplish this.
+People want to feel like they matter, and adding a personal touch is a great way to accomplish this.

 Timing is Key

 Be consistent, but don’t go overboard.
-If your audience can handle daily emails and you have enough quality content to send them, go for it!
-However, be mindful of people’s time, and don’t go overboard – especially if you don’t have anything important to send them.
+If your client’s audience can handle daily emails and you have enough quality content to send them, go for it!
+However, be mindful of people’s time, and don’t go overboard – especially if your client doesn’t have anything important to send them.

 Crafting the perfect email can take some time and effort, but the end result is totally worth it.
-Try experimenting with various methods until you land on something that truly works for your audience – your ROI will thank you!
+Try experimenting with various methods until you land on something that truly works for your client’s audience – your client will be delighted!